psychemedia/finn-resources/src/includes/lay_oisin_coimin_flannery.md

 When lo ! into sight came a figure bright,
 In a blaze of light from the west it rushed—
 A lady fair of radiance rare
-Whom a white steed bare to our band, now hush'd !
+Whom a white steed bare to our band, now hush'd!

 VII.
 Amazed we halt, though hot the chase,
 To gaze on the face of the fair young queen—
 A marvel to Finn and his Fenian band
-Who ne'er in the land such beauty had seen !
+Who ne'er in the land such beauty had seen!

 VIII.
 A golden crown on her brow she bore,